Malabarba/smart-mode-line/README.md

 `.emacs` file.
 - **Solution:** Make sure the `(custom-set-variables ...)` sexp is at the very top of your `.emacs` file.
 That is the right place for it.
+  If that doesn't work, you can work around it with the code `(setq sml/no-confirm-load-theme t)`, but we recommend you try to figure out what's wrong with your configs.

 Features
 ===
 Its main features include: